 Xin Zhou, Professor and President of the Innovation Academy for Precision Measurement Science and Technology (APM), Chinese Academy of Sciences (CAS).
-He holds a PhD from the Graduate School of CAS, and subsequently engaged in postdoctoral research Harvard Medical School a research fellow followed by college position at the chemistry, UC Berkeley.
+He holds a PhD from the Graduate School of CAS, and subsequently engaged in postdoctoral research at Harvard Medical School followed by a research fellow position at the college of chemistry, UC Berkeley.
 In 2009, he joined the APM, as a full professor.
-Prof. Zhou pioneered lung hyperpolarized gas magnetic resonance imaging (MRI), which was the first clinically approved xenon polarizer and multi-nuclear MRI instrument in China.
-Additionally, he has made significant contributions in the field of MRI new technologies and highsensitivity molecular imaging.
+Prof. Zhou pioneered as a postdoctoral fellow.
+In 2015, he moved to Shenzhen University as a Distinguished Professor.
+His research focuses on molecular imaging, nanomedicine and theranostics.